Face coverings protect our entire community from COVID-19

-Give yourself enough time to put on a face covering, like when you see someone within 30 feet (about the length of a Muni bus)
+Give yourself enough time to put on a face covering, like when you see someone 30 feet away (about the length of a Muni bus).

 When a face covering is not needed

 Face coverings are not required when:

-- At home alone or with people you live with (consider wearing a mask if you are not around someone at higher risk from COVID-19)
+- At home alone or with people you live with (consider wearing a mask if you are around someone at higher risk for getting COVID-19)

 - In your car alone or if you’re only with people you live with

 - Sitting or standing outside alone or with people you live with (such as picnicking outside) and you are more than 6 feet from others

 - Exercising outdoors alone or with people who live with you (walking, hiking, bicycling, or running) and no one else is within 6 feet